MrHacker2006/advanced-random-password-generator/README.md

 ## 📜 License

 Distributed under the MIT License.
-See [MIT LICENSE](LICENSE) for more information.
+See [LICENSE.txt](LICENSE) for more information.

 ---